 The purpose of this Committee is to enable the Board to discharge its responsibilities in relation to the nomination of appropriate directors to the Board and its committees, the assessment of the performance of the Board, Directors (including the Executive Directors) and Senior Management, succession planning for Directors and Senior Management, remuneration, welfare, retention and human capital development policies and programs for the Directors and all staff of the Bank.
-In 2022, the Members of this Committee were Ms.Eunice Mbogo (Chairperson), Ms. Susan Kasinga, Mr. Abdelkabir Bennani, and Mr. Ghali Lahlou.
+In 2023, the Members of this Committee were Mr. Kennedy Wanderi (Chairperson), Ms.Eunice Mbogo (resigned 12 June 2023), Mr. Abdelkabir Bennani, Mr. Ghali Lahlou and Ms. Nita Shah.